 I grabbed a quick soup and ended up eating a quarter of it.
 I would consider this the “new” fast food of the Millennial generation.

 Dinner.
 Tapas.
 Cafe Ba-Ba-Reeba!

-Like mentioned above, this dinner required taking a train to Lincoln Park.
+As mentioned above, this dinner required taking a train to Lincoln Park.
 The community is cute.
-It reminded me to Toronto and heading out to the little micro communities for foodie exploration.
+It reminded me of Toronto and heading out to the little micro-communities for foodie exploration.

 My co-workers know this restaurant and they know it well.
 There was no problem getting a great seat (by the window).
 In the summer the roof comes off and exposes a massive outdoor seating area.
 In the winter, the roof keeps the restaurant warm and cozy.

 There was a huge blur of tapas and sangrias and conversation.
-The food was good but got lost in the background of conversation.
-The fish and mollusk dishes were my favourite.
+The food was good but got lost in the background of the conversation.
+The fish and mollusk dishes were my favourites.